 - We facilitate access to modern aircraft with up-to-date ‘glass cockpit’ computers, and state of the art technology.
 Rest assured; there are no planes from the 70s or 80s, or that may be older than you are.

 - As a Member, you will also have access to well qualified Club approved Instructor-Pilots.
-And, an exclusive Cessna Aircraft Co. provided Web-Based Integrated Flight Training system, as well as other flight training resources.
+And, an exclusive personalized Web-Based Integrated Flight Training system, as well as other flight training resources.
 Students may obtain their first pilot license up to 28% faster than the national average.

 - The Club can assist you with obtaining a plane for your flight training, as well as owning your own airplane.
 And show you how you can offset its costs with financial and tax-benefits, through renting your airplane out for flight training or rental purposes.
 The Club makes it easy to fly, whether you need a plane, or want to rent out a plane you own.
 The Club fosters and promotes flight training.

 The highest standards of safety

-- We have access to Cessna Aircraft Factory Field Service Engineers to keep aircraft in top shape.
-To ensure the highest quality of maintenance airplane owners can use FAA Certified Mechanics and FAA Approved Service Centers.
+- We have access to Aircraft Factory Field Service Engineers to keep aircraft in top shape.
+To ensure the highest quality of maintenance, airplane owners use FAA Certified Mechanics and FAA Approved Service Centers.
 No other flying club or school in this area adheres to such a high standard of maintenance for Aircraft used by its Members.